 Patrick K. Patterson oversees all of the DDCE’s pre-college academic readiness programs including five UT Outreach Centers, Advise Texas, the Neighborhood Longhorns Program, ChemBridge and Students Partnering for Undergraduate Rhetoric Success (SPURS).
 He earned his master’s degree in education from Chicago State University and was the highly acclaimed principal at Austin’s LBJ High School for six years and was named the state’s Administrator of the Year in 2010.

-MALIK A. CROWDER, Program Coordinator, Multicultural Engagement Center
+MALIK A. CROWDER, Assistant Director, Multicultural Engagement Center

 G. CHRISTOPHER CUTKELVIN, Coordinator, Division of Diversity and Community Engagement